chubbard/gratum/README.md

 So how do Pipelines work?
 A pipeline is a series of ordered steps.
 Every Pipeline has a Source.
 A source feeds a Pipeline.
-In the example below the `csv` method creates the source and attaches it to a Pipeline.
+In the example below the `from` method creates the source, attaches it to a Pipeline, and returns the Pipeline.
+The `CollectionSource.from` method takes in a collection as the source for the row data.

-    csv('example1.csv')
+    from([
+            [ name: 'Chuck', gender: 'Male'],
+            [ name: 'Jane', gender: 'Female'],
+            [ name: 'Rob', gender: 'Male'],
+            [ name: 'Charlie', gender: 'Female'],
+            [ name: 'Sue', gender: 'Male'],
+            [ name: 'Jenny', gender: 'Female']
+        ])
        .addStep { Map row ->
            println( row )
            return row